All plants are shipped via the Post Office, so if you have a Post Office Box, that address is preferred.

 DRIED ORGANIC-GROWN LOOSE LEAVES..Prices include priority mail via the post office to USA, Canada and Mexico.

 ---BASKET LEAVES.
 Wrapped in 1/2 pound bundles, 16-24 inches long.
 Inexpensive material to practice sweetgrass baskets.
 Low scent, not useful for making braids or bundles.
 PRICE: One pound $50.
-Sold out for 2013, we are taking orders for June 2014 delivery.
+We are taking orders for June 2014 delivery.

 Call (650) 325-7333 and ask for a free sample of dried sweetgrass and a catalog.
 Also, a free dried sweetgrass sample is sent when you order any plants.

 California customers ordering either plants or dried leaves, please add 7-1/4% sales tax if you live outside San Mateo Co., or 8-1/4% if you live within San Mateo County.

 WHEN PLANTS ARRIVE -- If you don't have time to plant them immediately, they can survive in their plastic bags for a few days, as long as the roots are kept moist and they get some light, but never any direct sunlight.